-Skypull is proud to announce the completion of a seven figure financing round by Shibumi International, a Dubai based venture capital firm investing and supporting early stage startups in the built environment demonstrating disruptive innovation and related growth potential for traditional markets.
-Shibumi International is a wholly owned subsidiary of Gulermak, a large industrial company focused on heavy civil works and steel fabrication.
+Skypull is proud to announce the completion of seven-figure financing round by Shibumi International, a Dubai-based venture capital firm investing and supporting early-stage startups in the built environment demonstrating disruptive innovation and related growth potential for traditional markets.
+Shibumi International is a wholly-owned subsidiary of Gulermak, a large industrial company focused on heavy civil works and steel fabrication.

 Skypull proudly announces that Reinout Oussoren has joined as Chief Executive Officer.
 Reinout brings over 25 years of commercial and operational leadership experience from a variety of international operations, most recently and ongoing as CEO of Northern Power Systems (NPS), a leading provider of small and medium wind turbines for distributed power generation.
 This key hire from the wind industry further validates the potential that exists within the airborne wind energy sector to capture a share of the continuous growing renewable energy market globally.
 Oussoren will replace Nicola Mona, Co-Founder at Skypull, who will continue in the role of Chief Compliance Officer and Chairman of the Board.

 “It has been a privilege to lead Skypull from its inception.
 Over the past three years, we’ve developed Skypull from a potentially crazy idea into a concept with crazy potential.
-We are proud that the efforts of the past several years have resulted in the wind energy industry no longer looking at our market segment as a far-flung future technology but rather something that has the ability to disrupt the entire market.
+We are proud that the efforts of the past several years have resulted in the wind energy industry no longer looking at our market segment as a far-flung future technology but rather something that can disrupt the entire market.
 It’s an honor to pass on the leadership to Reinout.
-He has the experience and drive to get Skypull to the next level.
+He has the experience and drives to get Skypull to the next level.
 I am eager to support the team both strategically as well as ensuring regulatory compliance”, affirms Nicola.

-Skypull and HSR Hochschule für Technik Rapperswil has started a collaboration aimed at improving and optimizing the aerodynamics of the wing surfaces and the overall aerodynamic efficiency of the Skypull's drone.
+Skypull and HSR Hochschule für Technik Rapperswil have started a collaboration aimed at improving and optimizing the aerodynamics of the wing surfaces and the overall aerodynamic efficiency of the Skypull's drone.